ChandanNaik999/Implementation-of-Eifel-Retransmission-Timer-ns-3/README.md

 and should be executed as

-`./waf --run "scratch/tcp-variants-comparison -tracing=true -eifel=true"`
+`./waf --run "scratch/tcp-variants-comparison -tracing=true -eifel=true -duration=10"`

+The following files are generated when the above command is executed

+`TcpVariantsComparison-rto.data`
+`TcpVariantsComparison-rtt.data`
+`TcpVariantsComparison-cwnd.data`
+`TcpVariantsComparison-ssth.data`
+`TcpVariantsComparison-next-tx.data`
+`TcpVariantsComparison-next-rx.data`
+`TcpVariantsComparison-inflight.data`

+### Gnuplot

 ### References: